Thailand Visa and Passport Requirements

 Due to issues with 'bagpackers', proof of adequate finances for the duration of your stay in Thailand is required at the point of entry into the country (please see the information under 'Visas').

-The arrival card TM6 needs to be filled in during the flight and shown to border officials on arrival and on departure.
+The arrival card TM6 needs to be filled in for land and sea border crossings and shown to border officials on arrival and on departure.

 If you wish to extend your stay, contact the Immigration Bureau (www.immigration.go.th).
 There is a TH฿1,900 fee for visa extensions.